Benjamin (a donkey)

+Despite his nasty temper, Benjamin knows what's up.
 After the rebellion, the other animals want to know what Benjamin thinks of the new organization of Animal Farm.
 The only thing that he'll say is, "Donkeys live a long time.
 None of you has ever seen a dead donkey" (3.4).
-Later, he refuses to grow enthusiastic about the windmill, and when the other animals want to know why, he makes the same claim, “donkeys live a long time" (6.17).
-Benjamin has long-term vision; he seems to operate on a different time-scale than everyone else, so doesn't become excited over what he sees as passing phases or fads.
+Later, he rolls his eyes about everyone's windmill enthusiasm.
+Why?
+Again, because "donkeys live a long time" (6.17).
+You could say that Benjamin has long-term vision: unlike anyone else, he remembers the past and thinks about the future, so he doesn't bother getting worked up over what he sees as passing phases or fads.

-What’s sad about Benjamin is that, for all his wisdom, he refuses to act.
-He seems to regard things as being guided by fate.
-You get the sense that he sees all actions (including his own) as pointless, and at times he seems to revel in the futility of other animals’ efforts at order.
+Levelheaded, wise, and detached: Benjamin sounds like he'd be a great leader.
+But he's not.
+He just refuses to act, even if he thinks (or knows) that the animals are making a really dumb decision.
+We get the sense that he sees all actions (including his own) as pointless and thinks it's funny.
 When he realizes that the humans are going to blow up the windmill, the narrator tells us, "Slowly, and with an air of almost amusement, Benjamin nodded his long muzzle" (8.19).
 Part of Benjamin seems to enjoy the fact that the windmill is going to come crashing down.

-After Boxer's death, the old donkey is “more morose and taciturn than ever" (10.2).
-When the other animals want to know whether things were better before or after the Rebellion, he replies with a characteristically cynical answer, "things never had been, nor ever could be much better or much worse—hunger, hardship, and disappointment being, so he said, the unalterable law of life" (10.6).
-One can only wonder to what extent Benjamin’s bleak viewpoint is a result of his own guilt.
-He can’t help but think that perhaps if he had spoken up against the pigs sooner, then Boxer would not have worked himself to a breaking-point and been sold off to the knackers (men who slaughter old farm animals).
+Boxer's death doesn't exactly cheer up the old donkey.
+In fact, he's "more morose and taciturn than ever" (10.2).
+When the other animals want to know whether things were better before or after the rebellion, he replies with a characteristically cynical answer, "things never had been, nor ever could be much better or much worse—hunger, hardship, and disappointment being, so he said, the unalterable law of life" (10.6).
+Does Benjamin blame himself?
+Does he think that if he'd spoken up sooner, none of this would have happened?